pkarsy/mqtt-e2e/README.md

 - `iot-example.toit` – IOT side.
 Run it with

-  `jag run -d "yourIOT" iot-example.toit`
+  `jag run -d "yourIOT" iot-example.toit -O2`
   You need to have `jag monitor` running to see what's happening.
-  Even easier, also works with `-d host`
+  Also works with `-d host`
 - `controller-example.toit` – command side.
 Run it with

   `jag run -d host controller-example.toit`